Token Based Authentication

 circle-info

-3. Access tokens are different for each environment (For example, sandbox and production).
+2. Access tokens are different for each environment (sandbox and production).

 1. Production Environment Token

-• Tokens prefixed with live_ are specific to the production environment.
+• Access Tokens prefixed with live_ are specific to the production environment.

 • These tokens are valid only for production API endpoints.